 (FYI this post contains affiliate links - learn more here.)

-Soo, I have to admit I’m not one of those people that jumps on every food-related bandwagon.
+Soo, I have to admit I’m not one of those people who jumps on every food-related bandwagon.

-Well, I jumped on the bus Gus!
-After much deliberation, I got one for Christmas this year.
-I have been an Instant Pot cooking fiend.
+I jumped on the bus Gus!
+After some deliberation, I asked for one for Christmas.
+And I have been an Instant Pot cooking fiend.

 I do believe they refer to us as “Pot Heads.”
 LOL Funny.

-I will say just like any other gadget or appliance, there is a time and a place to use this baby.
-And I’m just so sorry, but using it to cook instant polenta is just not one of them.
-We can’t just lose all sense and throw anything and everything in the “pot,” now can we?
+Using it to cook instant polenta is just not one of them.
+We can’t just lose all sense and throw everything in the “pot,” now can we?

 No - we have to be smart about this.
-If quick cooking polenta takes 5 minutes on the stove, why would a person put it in the pressure cooker, wait 10-15 minutes for it to pressurize, cook it for 1 minute, then release the pressure for another minute or two.
-It just don’t make no sense.
+If quick cooking polenta takes 5 minutes on the stove, why would a person put it in the pressure cooker, wait 10-15 minutes for it to pressurize, cook it for 1 minute, and then release the pressure for another minute or two?
+It just doesn’t make any sense.

-So, what have we learned here today??
-As much as we adore the pot we aren’t going to try to cook things in it that actually require more time and effort just because we want to use it.
+So, as much as we adore the Instant Pot we aren’t going to cook things in it that require more time and effort than just cooking them the way we've always made them.

-Thanks for bearing with me through all of that preamble, I feel like I can now move on with today’s fabulously delicious recipe!
+Thanks for bearing with me through all of the preamble, let's move on with today’s fabulously delicious recipe!

 Add 1 can of diced fire-roasted tomatoes and 5 chipotle peppers (canned) to the IP.
 Mash the peppers up with a rubber spatula or wooden spoon.
-Now add the minced garlic, salt, pepper, oregano, cumin, smoked paprika, lime juice, and brown sugar (unless you're following a low-carb diet).
+Now add the minced garlic, salt, pepper, oregano, cumin, smoked paprika, lime juice, and brown sugar.
+Stir the mixture.

-Next, using the high pressure-cooking setting, set the IP for 20 minutes.
+Next, using the high-pressure cooking setting, set the IP for 20 minutes.
 Be sure that the steam release valve is set to “Sealing.”
-Regarding cook times:
+The IP takes 10-15 minutes to pressurize, then it will cook the chicken for the 20 minutes it was set to.

 Now go prep the rest of the ingredients for your incredibly delicious dinner or prop those feet up and enjoy a glass of wine.

-Now, using a hand immersion blender (another amazing kitchen gadget that I love) puree the tomato mixture left in the pot.
+Now, using a hand immersion blender puree the tomato mixture left in the pot.
 It should thicken up and yield a little over 2 cups of sauce.

 Put your chicken in a large mixing bowl and pour ½ the sauce over it.

-Gently use a spatula to fold the sauce into the chicken (if you just quickly stir it up, the chicken will break up and turn into one large mound.
-Which would still taste good but the texture would be less than amazing.)
-You can add more sauce or use it as a drizzle for the chicken as your eating it.
+Gently use a spatula to fold the sauce into the chicken.
+You can add more sauce or use it as a drizzle for the chicken as you eat it.

 You can grab some tortillas, avocados, queso fresco, onions, jalapeños – whatever you like - and make the most delicious Mexican feast you’ve ever experienced.

-The possibilities for this yummy Shredded Mexican Chicken are endless!
+The possibilities for using this Shredded Mexican Chicken are endless!

 You could create so many tasty meals with it: